 There are a few different types of anodizing that each have different uses and purposes.
 The end result of each process will look similar.
 The main differences will be the thickness of the oxidation layer.

 Chromic acid was used in the early 1900s to anodize parts.
 The process adds a thin layer of oxidation to the parts.

 The Sulfuric acid anodizing process looks the same as the Chromic acid, other than a different acid is used.
 Sulfuric acid adds a thicker layer of oxidation and is more suitable for adding color, so it’s used more often than Chromic acid.

 Hard anodizing also uses a sulfuric acid, but produces a thicker anodized layer that is also suitable for adding color.

 Aluminum doesn’t always need to be anodized, but we find that in most cases it’s the best choice.
+The choice to anodize parts depends largely on the environment the part will be in.
 The cost of anodizing aluminum is similar to painting the parts, and anodizing offers greater durability and long-lasting color.